Kilmichael, Mississippi

 Kilmichael is a town in Montgomery County, Mississippi, United States.
-Per the 2020 Census, the population was 639.
+Per the 2020 census, the population was 639.

 History

 The population in 1900 was 227.
 The Bank of Kilmichael was established in 1904.

 In 2001, the all-white board of aldermen cancelled town elections after citing a need for more time to implement election changes.
 Allegedly, the elections were delayed in order to avoid electing black politicians.
 The Justice Department intervened under the Voting Rights Act and forced a special election, in which Kilmichael elected its first black mayor and three black aldermen.

 Geography

+Kilmichael is in east-central Montgomery County.
+U.S. Route 82 runs through the northeast part of the town on a four-lane bypass.
+The highway leads west 10 mi to Winona, the county seat, and east 20 mi to Eupora.
+Mississippi Highway 413 leads southeast from Kilmichael 16 mi to French Camp.